Empirical-org-Archive/Documentation/Getting-Started/Contributing.md

    The only exception to this would be some frontend changes.
-Since we don't currently use a javascript testing framework or an acceptance testing framework, some frontend changes may not require any tests (please heir on the side of testing, though).
+Since we don't currently use a javascript testing framework or an acceptance testing framework, some frontend changes may not require any tests (please err on the side of testing, though).

 4. __Make the test pass.__